Visa requirements and Assistance:

 - Business Visa with a Zivnostensky License

-Due to increased regulations with the Work Permit, we recommend getting a Business Visa and Zivno, because the process will be much quicker and easier with less paperwork.
+Due to increased regulations with the Work Permit, we recommend getting a Business Visa and a Zivno, because the process will be much quicker and easier with less paperwork.
 A Zivnostensky License allows you to contract out your English services and you are able to work for many companies at one time.

 In the Czech Republic the visa process can seem quite confusing if you don’t speak the language.
 While it is possible to do your visa on your own, we recommend going through a visa agency.